-A team of scientists from Sorbonne University in France has found that trained ants could be useful in identifying cancer in humans.
+A team of scientists from Sorbonne University in France found that trained ants could be useful in identifying cancer in humans.
 Researchers have shown that a certain type of ant can be taught to identify cancer cells with the same accuracy as other animals with biodetection capabilities, such as dogs.

 We are all aware of dogs' highly developed senses: Dogs have been used for years to detect things like illicit drugs and explosives, and their incredible ability to smell diseases like cancer, malaria or also COVID-19 has recently been studied.